flox-examples/floxpkgs/pkgs/dotfiles-inline/Readme.md

 This command sets up all dotfiles declared in the [home](./home) directory.
 Note that even though there's also a [.bashrc](./home/.bashrc) declared, it didn't establish a link for that, because this user already had a `~/.bashrc`.

-If you copy this example into your own nixexprs, you can customize the [home](./home) directory to contain your own dotfiles.
+If you copy this example into your own floxpkgs, you can customize the [home](./home) directory to contain your own dotfiles.
 So if you wanted to have Flox manage your `~/.bashrc`, you would move that file into the [home](./home) directory and run `setup-dotfiles` again.

 ## Auto-updating of dotfiles

-Once a set of dotfiles are installed, they are updated automatically by just pushing changes to the [home](./home) directory of the nixexprs repository.
+Once a set of dotfiles are installed, they are updated automatically by just pushing changes to the [home](./home) directory of the floxpkgs repository.

 ## Adding and removing of dotfiles currently does *not* work